What is SolidWorks?

 Banneker Partners

-Banneker Partners is a private equity firm that typically invests in established software and technology-enabled businesses, likely focusing on companies with strong market positions and growth potential.
+Banneker Partners is a private equity firm that typically engages in buyouts and growth investments, often targeting established companies with strong market positions.

 What's next for SolidWorks?